-Students may be eligible to receive federal financial aid for study abroad semesters, provided the program has been approved for credit by the Office of the Registrar.
+Students may be eligible to receive federal and/or state financial aid for study abroad semesters, provided the program has been approved for credit by the Office of the Registrar.
 Students considering study abroad are encouraged to consult with the Office of Financial Aid early in the process in order to determine available options.